 Jacket potatoes, baked in their skins, are perfect for simple, comforting lunches or suppers.
 Homegrown spuds are much more flavoursome than shop-bought, and they're easy to grow.
 Plus, if you grow your own, you can grow them organically.

 Read our guide to growing potatoes.

 A crispy skin is one of the best things about a jacket potato, but it's also where you'll find most of the chemicals in non-organic potatoes.
 So it's doubly worth growing organically if you're planning to eat the skin.

 Two factors combine to make the best jacket potatoes.
-Firstly, the right variety – choose a second early or maincrop variety.
-Discover the three main types of potato to grow.
+Firstly, the right variety - choose a second early or maincrop variety.

 And secondly, good growing.
 Here's how to grow the best possible jacket potato.

 Buy the best